 In the pre-HCP scenario, there is essentially no upper limit on the amount of water that could be authorized to be withdrawn from the Aquifer to meet demand, which would accelerate the onset of drought conditions in the Aquifer and reduce springflow even further during future droughts even with the pre-HCP curtailments.
-For example, Scanlon et al. (2001) indicated that by 2050, unregulated Aquifer use would increase to 210% of what it was in 2000, or about 19.6 cfs without effective limitation, even during a DOR recurrence.
+For example, Scanlon et al. (2001) indicated that by 2050, unregulated Aquifer use would increase to 210% of what it was in 2000, or about 19.6 cfs (0.55 m3/s) without effective limitation, even during a DOR recurrence.
 Without the District's current and proposed regulatory program, the increase in total pumpage from the Aquifer would have continued to be largely unchecked during the course of the ITP.

 The proposed HCP program provides a regulatory mechanism to restrict the total amount of water authorized to be withdrawn from the Aquifer in the future, while providing for increased use of the Aquifer only during non-drought conditions.
-Only the proposed HCP program's management scheme has an upper limit on authorized withdrawals, at 16 cfs, which has been established by the District Board to allow an acceptable level of acceleration into drought; that is, approximately 1 month.
+Only the proposed HCP program's management scheme has an upper limit on authorized withdrawals, at 16 cfs (0.45 m3/s), which has been established by the District Board to allow an acceptable level of acceleration into drought; that is, approximately one month.
 In other words, a 16-cfs upper limit on withdrawals would ensure that the Aquifer reaches drought conditions no sooner than one month earlier than otherwise.
 The pre-HCP program imposes no such cap.
-Only the HCP program differentiates authorized conditional pumpage (pumpage greater than 10.2 cfs) from authorized historical pumpage (pumpage up to 10.2 cfs).
+Only the HCP program differentiates authorized conditional pumpage (pumpage greater than 10.2 cfs, or 0.29 m3/s) from authorized historical pumpage (pumpage up to 10.2 cfs).
 Conditional pumpage is interruptible and subject to accelerated curtailment up to and including complete curtailment.
 Historical pumpage is not interruptible but subject to curtailment that provides a minimum firm-yield supply during Extreme Drought.
-Thus, the proposed HCP program has an assured regulatory limit on all pumpage to no more than 5.2 cfs (including 0.5 cfs of exempt use) during a DOR recurrence.
+Thus, the proposed HCP program has an assured regulatory limit on all pumpage to no more than 5.2 cfs (0.15 m3/s, including 0.5 cfs, or 0.01 m3/s, of exempt use) during a DOR recurrence.
 The pre-HCP program does not.
 These differences mean that the springflow shown in Figure 4-2 under the HCP Scenario does not depend on what additional total pumpage is authorized, while the springflow under the pre-HCP Scenario may be further reduced from that shown in the figure, especially during severe drought.